-ODP reimburses vendor goods and services based on the cost charged to the general public for the good or services.
-Services reimbursed under vendor goods and services are: Home and Vehicle Accessibility Adaptations, Assistive Technology, Specialized Supplies, Remote Supports, Specialty Telehealth and Assessment Team, Education Support, Public Transportation, Family/Caregiver Training and Support-registration and fees, Participant Directed Goods and Services, and Respite Camp.
+\ODP reimburses vendor goods and services based on the cost charged to the general public for the good or service.
+Services reimbursed under this approach are: Home and Vehicle Accessibility Adaptations, Assistive Technology, Specialized Supplies, Remote Supports, Specialty Telehealth and Assessment Team, Education Support, Public Transportation, Participant Directed Goods and Services, Family/Caregiver Training and Support - registration and fees, Respite Camp, and American Sign Language - English Interpreter.

-Vendor goods and services must be the most cost-effective to meet the participant's need(s) using a system of competitive bidding or written estimates or the market price of comparable goods or services available in the provider's region.
-To ensure cost-effectiveness & compliance with the service definition, the SC and service plan team review the bids prior to putting the vendor good or service onto the service plan.
+\Vendor goods and services must be the most cost-effective to meet the participant's need(s) using a system of competitive bidding or written estimates or the market price of comparable goods or services available in the provider's region.
+To ensure cost-effectiveness and compliance with the service definition, the SC and service plan team review the bids prior to putting the vendor good or service onto the service plan.
 The AE also reviews the bids prior to authorizing and approving the service plan.
 Finally, ODP's QA&I process monitors vendor goods and services to ensure that bids are competitive and cost-efficient.

-Transportation Mileage is reimbursed at the established rate for Department employees for business travel.
+\Transportation Mile is reimbursed at the established rate for employees of the Department for business travel.